arthurreira/TechElshkRepo/README.md

 ### Testing

 Once DNS is configured, you can access your site at:
-- `https://app.arthurreira.dev` (or your configured subdomain)
+- `https://{lowercase-repo-name}.{base-domain}` (e.g., `https://techelskrepo.example.com` if repo is `TechElshkRepo`)

-The old GitHub Pages URL (`https://arthurreira.github.io/TechElshkRepo/`) will still work, but GitHub will automatically redirect to your custom domain once configured.
+The default GitHub Pages URL will still work, but GitHub will automatically redirect to your custom domain once configured.

 ### Troubleshooting